zeisler/active_mocker/README.md

 * **::mock** model names and table names must follow the default ActiveRecord naming pattern.
 * Included/extended module methods will not be included on the mock.

+## Inspiration
+Thanks to Jeff Olfert for being my original inspiration for this project.

 ## Contributing

 1. Fork it ( http://github.com/zeisler/active_mocker/fork )